tc39/faq/README.md

 [Disclaimer: FAQ answers are not endorsed by TC39][]

-Types that help the developer (such as those in TypeScript) are not the same types that would help the engine, so a built-in type-checking experience will always provide inferior guarantees compared to what the JavaScript ecosystem is used to.
+No. Types that help the developer (such as those in TypeScript) are not the same types that would help the engine, so a built-in type-checking experience will always provide inferior guarantees compared to what the JavaScript ecosystem is used to.
 The [type annotations](https://github.com/tc39/proposal-type-annotations) proposal is exploring parsing types with no runtime type-checking, which would be left to other tools.

 ### Will WebAssembly replace JS?